reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

 ## Tips

+Basic usage of Flyway is simple, but database migration can get complicated.
+Here are some thoughts about how to get database migration right.

 ### Incremental Mindset

-Flyway tries to enforce writing of incremental database changes.
+Flyway tries to enforce incremental database changes.
 That means we shouldn't update already applied migrations, except [repeatable](https://flywaydb.org/documentation/migrations#repeatable-migrations) ones.
+By default, we should use versioned migrations that will only be run once and will be skipped in subsequent migrations.

-Sometimes we have to do manual changes, directly to the database server, but we want to have them in our migrations scripts as well.
-Once a certain migration is applied, any further updates would produce different checksum:
+Sometimes we have to do manual changes, directly to the database server, but we want to have them in our migrations scripts as well so we can transport them to other environments.
+So, we change a flyway script after it has already been applied.
+If we run another migration sometime later, we get the following error:

 ```bash
 * What went wrong: